 The protection of refugees is governed by the refugee law and the 1967 Protocol relating to the Status of Refugees.
 Before resettlement refugees stay in camps where they are provided basic amenities and healthcare till they can return to their homeland or resettle in a third country.

-Immigrants can move to a country after due Government paperwork and have to abide by the laws of that country.
+Immigrants can move to a country after due Government or embassy paperwork and have to abide by the laws of that country.

 Refugee camps are set up to provide aid to these individuals till they can return to their country.
 In the event that they cannot, resettlement options are provided in a third country.
 A total of 17 Countries like Australia, Canada, Denmark, Chile and others have refugee quotas and provide resettlement options in their countries to individuals from refugee camps.